Frequently Asked Questions

 How is RenWeb’s ParentWeb used by MIS?

-As of July 2014, ParentWeb is mainly used to post grades and class lists.
+ParentWeb is mainly used to post grades and class lists.
 It is also used for parents to edit their own family information.
-Most teachers post class calendars or course descriptions and include a weekly posting of grades.
+Most teachers post class calendars or course descriptions and include a weekly posting of grades and assignments.
 It is noted that some school work, like essays, take longer to grade than other assignments, so parents may note some delays in grades being posted.

 Why is Grade 4 a challenging year for students?